UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Experiment

 \subsection{Comparison with SOTA Methods}

-\textbf{Quantitative comparison.} We conduct comparison with SOTA methods.
-As shown in Table \ref{tab:comparison}, our framework demonstrates superior performance: 1) Thanks to the pose-aware visual processor and semantic alignment pool, our CSR model achieves WER scores of 0.186 for normal-hearing cuers and 0.224 for hearing-impaired cuers, significantly outperforming previous SOTA CSR methods; 2) Leveraging the strong understanding capabilities of CSR, our UniCUE model also achieves lower WER scores.
-Additionally, our UniCUE surpasses others in LSE-D, and LSE-C, DNMOS, and STOI metrics, showcasing high-quality, temporally aligned, and expressive speech generation.
+\textbf{Quantitative Comparison.} We compare our framework against SOTA methods, as summarized in Table \ref{tab:comparison}.
+Our CSR model, empowered by the pose-aware visual processor and semantic alignment pool, achieves significantly lower WERs (0.186 for normal-hearing and 0.224 for hearing-impaired cuers), surpassing previous CSR methods.
+Building on this strong semantic understanding, UniCUE outperforms V2S methods across LSE-D, LSE-C, DNSMOS, and STOI metrics, demonstrating superior linguistic accuracy, temporal alignment, and speech quality.

+\textbf{Qualitative Comparison.} Mel-spectrogram visualizations (\textbf{Figure 4 in Appendix}) further highlight the advantages of our method, showcasing improved temporal synchronization and clearer acoustic structures compared to others.